TheOpenMedium/HAY/README.md

 * Creating blogs
 * Creating pages and group (like in Facebook)

-## QR
+## FAQ
 ### Why do you use Symfony for your project?
 > Because having a common convention is essential to have a clear code!
 And we use Symfony because it's a simple and Open Source
 > framework for php (especially Symfony 4) that have many bundles that simplify coding.
 It's also a framework that simplify
 > working in group.

 ### HELP!
 I don't know how to use in Symfony!
 > If you don't know how to use Symfony you can use the documentation [here](https://symfony.com/doc/current/index.html).
 You'll
 > see it's very simple!
 You only have to know how to code in php!
 (Warning : Symfony 4 and 3 are very different, be sure that you
 > know the good one)